chromaui/chromatic-docs/review.md

 # Manual UI Review

-Since UI Review is such a core Chromatic feature&mdash;allowing all stakeholders to review and discuss UI changes&mdash;that we want everyone to benefit from it.
-So even if you haven’t connected your project to your git provider or set up CI, you can still use UI Review.
+Since UI Review is such a core Chromatic feature&mdash;allowing all stakeholders to review and discuss UI changes&mdash;we want everyone to benefit from it.
+So even if you haven’t connected your project to a git provider or set up CI, you can still use UI Review.

 ## Enable UI Review